 This particular bot utilizes the concept of arbitrage.
 Arbitrage is a trade that exploits an imbalance in the price in different markets or different forms.
 In inefficient cryptocurrency markets, this is especially relevant.
 While simultaneously purchasing and selling an asset, you can profit from the existing imbalance.

-Thus, arbitrage crypto bots are programmed to track the difference between the coin’s price in different markets.
-To later buy the coin where the price is lower and to sell where it is higher.
+Thus, arbitrage crypto bots are programmed to track the difference between the coin’s prices in different markets.
+To later buy the coin where the price is lower and sell where it is higher.

 Arbitrage bots were particularly popular before 2017’s crypto hype, but these days they are harder to exploit because the spread between exchanges is much narrower than it used to be.

 One of the exciting ways to earn on cryptocurrencies is to lend coins to margin traders who will later return you the loan with a percentage.

 Some exchanges like Bitfinex and Poloniex have this margin funding option.
 Yet, it’s tedious to set the number of parameters manually every time a margin trader returns your money, and you need to arrange a new loan.